Ham and cheese pinwheels are a delicious party snack and the dough is made with only 2 ingredients! You can’t get easier than that.

 One dough – many dishes

-Once you’ve mixed the dough, there is so much you can do with it
+I love using this 2-ingredient dough, there is so much you can do with it –

-- and my favourite – these delicious ham and cheese pinwheels.
+- and of course, you can make my favourite savoury treat – these delicious ham and cheese pinwheels.

 You could also shape balls of dough into bread rolls, bake in the oven and then fill with left-over bolognaise sauce for a quick and easy supper dish.
 Why not try Curried Dough Balls they taste just like Vetkoek and Curried Mince but without all the effort.